dstajko/chatbot/README.md

    **-d**, option to run in background

+> **Missing**: I wanted to configure CI/CD pipeline, and connect to pull request webhooks with buildkite, but did not have enough time :-()

 # Design Approach

 Since I hadn’t worked with OpenAI before, I decided to explore GPT and try it out.
 I quickly built a Ruby on Rails web app and used event streams to send data from the server to the client.